Tours and Classes

 Please request your tour at least two weeks in advance.
 We recommend that you book spring tours in the fall!
 We will accept a purchase order, check, or cash.
 There are several options to choose from:

 Guided Tours are offered Tuesday through Friday from 9:30 to 11:30 a.m.
 Groups are led by trained guides who will introduce students to the Museum’s varied exhibitions and livestock.
 These tours can be focused on the interests of classes.
 Demonstrations are included.
 See demonstration schedule for specific offerings.
 The cost is $3 per person.
 Teachers also pay $3 and parents accompanying the group pay $4.
-Note: The Museum has a capacity of 120 students per tour time slot (morning or afternoon).
+Note: The Museum has a capacity of 120 students.
 If you would like to bring a grade level that exceeds this capacity please call about special arrangements.

 Self-Guided Tours are offered to teachers who want to lead their own classes through the Museum.
 Out of necessity, self-guided tours are offered to groups who are booking with short notice.
 We will send you a tour booklet in advance to help you prepare for your visit.
 The cost is $3 per person.